1967 Cadillac Eldorado1967 Eldorado History

 THE HISTORY OF THE 1967 CADILLAC FLEETWOOD ELDORADO

-On the right you can see the first picture I took when the car arrived.
+On the right, you can see the first photo I took when the car arrived.

-At the Cadillac BIG Meet in 2007 I saw another one and I spent most of the day starring at it ;-) In early 2009 I had saved some funds so that I could actively start my search for the best one I could afford - and it was a long search with not many results - so I was happy that Richard decided to finally sell me his.
-Good ones are really hard to find nowadays...
+At the Cadillac BIG Meet in 2007, I encountered another stunning Eldorado and spent most of the day admiring it.
+By early 2009, I had saved enough funds to actively search for the best one I could find.
+It was a challenging journey, as great examples were hard to come by, so I was thrilled when Richard finally agreed to sell me his prized possession.

 Stacks Image 2444